ptbrown1729/qgm_tools/README.md

 This repository contains various tools I developed while studying the Fermi-Hubbard model using a quantum gas microscope.
 Various functions were written by other members of the Bakr lab at Princeton University.

 ## lib
-various useful functions for image processing, fitting, data analysis etc.
+various useful functions for image processing, fitting, data analysis etc. Most of the Matlab code in other folders of this repository depends on the functions found here.

 ## qgm_analysis
 code intended to analyze output of quantum gas microscope experiment.
 The most important file is [DataFolder.m](qgm_analysis/DataFolder.m),